analytiq-hub/sigagent.github.io/machine_learning/_posts/2021-02-13-introduction_to_machine_learning.md

 In the algorithms above, the set of states $$\mathcal{S}$$ and actions $$\mathcal{A}$$  must be finite.
 More recently, value based algorithms like QT-OPT have become available and can be applied to continuous action spaces $$\mathcal{A}$$.

 This class of algorithms are more sample efficient.
-They work well if $$Q_\pi(s, a)$$ can be maximized without necessitating many action steps.
+They work well if $$Q_\pi(s, a)$$ can be maximized without having to look ahead many action steps.

 ### Policy based algorithms
 These algorithms learn a policy $$\pi$$ that maximizes the agent objective $$J_\pi$$.
 Example algorithm: